IvanMathy/CU40045-UW1J/README.md

 - Removed 4bit support.
 It would probably be easy to add back in.
 - Removed non-M68 interfaces

-## Unsupported functions
+- Removed CU20045-UW4J support and brightness boost

-- Reading from the top half should work fine, bottom half most likely does not.
-I have not tested reading at all so it might need some work.
+- Reading returns the value from the current targeted module, defaulting to top if both modules are targeted.

 ## How it works